Open Mic UK: Overview

-According to its organisers, Open Mic UK is the largest music search in the United Kingdom for vocal groups and solo artists.
-The competition was originally devised by Chris Grayston as a spin-off from the Live and Unsigned competition as a result of the high number of solo singers and vocalist entrants to that competition, who were without their own songs.
-Entrants compete in a series of local and regional heats for a chance to perform at the National Grand Final, and the chosen acts in each category compete at the final event.
+According to its organizers, Open Mic UK is the largest music search in the United Kingdom for vocal groups and solo artists.
+The competition was originally devised by Chris Grayston as a spin-off from the Live and Unsigned competition as a result of the high number of solo singers and vocalist entrants to that competition, who were without their songs.
+Entrants compete in a series of local and regional heats to qualify to perform at the National Grand Final, and the chosen acts in each category compete at the final event.
 The competition attracts around 10,000 competing acts each year, but in recent years has substantially grown; with an estimated 12,000 acts set to compete in 2015.
+Between 2013 and 2020, UK video production company HNE Media filmed the UK-wide competitions.